 5.2 Pharmacokinetic properties

-Pharmacokinetic investigations after vaginal application have shown that only a small amount of clotrimazole (3 – 10%) is absorbed.
-Due to the rapid hepatic metabolism of absorbed clotrimazole into pharmacologically inactive metabolites the resulting peak plasma concentrations of clotrimazole after vaginal application of a 500mg dose were less than 10 nanog/ml, suggesting that clotrimazole applied intravaginally is unlikely to lead to measurable systemic effects or side effects.
+Pharmacokinetic investigations after dermal application have shown that clotrimazole is minimally absorbed from the intact or inflamed skin into the human blood circulation.
+The resulting peak serum concentrations of clotrimazole were below the detection limit of 0.001 μg/ml, suggesting that clotrimazole applied topically on the skin is unlikely to lead to measurable systemic effects or side effects.